ianchouinard/DummyContent/README.md

 # DummyContent JSON content generator
 A quick node program for generating dummy / placeholder content JSON files for front end development/prototyping.

-### Note from author
-I used to use this for my own dev until I found other solutions on github that have more options and features than my own.
-I'm keeping this repo own for reference though.

 ## Info
 Currently, this can be used to generate JSON files for placeholder content & data (see /example-output/ and DummyContentConfig.js for example usage).
 Useful for trying to get realistic and varying content for making front end prototypes.